 If you look in the official administrative record, Brinckle’s story is short and doesn’t tell us a lot.
 Her admission record briefly mentions her arrival in 1857 and her alleged diagnosis of “chronic mania.”
 He name is nowhere to be found in the Superintendent’s journal entry for that day and she doesn’t have an entry in the hospital’s patient casebooks.

 The best source of information from the administrative side comes from the 1885 annual report of the Lunacy Committee, which mentions her case in a section on “improper detention.”
 Before admitting that she was wrongfully held against her will for decades, the committee made sure to note that “A very large portion of mankind” had unbalanced minds and that “people who have become fretful and troublesome…who are an annoyance to members of their household, [or] persons of extravagant habits, or dishonest members of respectable families, or wild and uncontrollable youth” were worthy of institutionalization even though they did not meet the medical or legal definition of insanity.
-Despite the obvious facts, they felt the hospital was blameless in her wrongful incarceration since Brinckle’s spending habits indicated she was “borderline” insane.
+Despite the obvious facts, they felt the hospital was blameless in its wrongful incarceration since Brinckle’s spending habits indicated she was “borderline” insane.

 Though the committee trusted the admission policies of the hospital, they did concede that Brinckle’s mental health was clearly sound and she should never have been sent there in the first place: